Hearing Services and Hearing Aids

-Services at RK Audiology include hearing evaluations, real ear measurement, video otoscopy (view of the ear with a small video camera which transmits images to a larger screen), earwax removal, ear impressions, and the evaluation, programming, service and repair of all major hearing device brands.
+Services at RK Audiology include comprehensive hearing evaluations, real ear measurement, video otoscopy (view of the ear with a small camera which transmits images to a larger screen), ear cleaning/earwax removal, 3D digital ear scans and ear impressions.
+The RK team specializes in the evaluation, fitting & programming, service and repair of all hearing aid technology.

 Learn more about the new Widex EVOKE™ – a hearing instrument which keeps learning from users’ real-life listening experiences, all over the world.

-RK Audiology is a Premier Provider of Lyric hearing instruments.
+RK Audiologists are Certified Providers of Lyric hearing instruments.

 SUPPORT & CARE:

 Need help with your hearing instruments outside of our office hours?
 Send us a message here or check out the options for additional online help, below.

 Online help is available 24/7 to fix common challenges and/or help in pairing your hearing instruments with your smartphone or other accessories.
 See below for support links for Oticon, Phonak, Resound, Signia, Sonic, Starkey, and Widex.